-Commercial Truck Driving - Classes and hands on training designed to prepare the student to take the Commercial Driver's License exam.
+Commercial Truck Driving - This four week program consists of day and evening classes and hands-on training designed to prepare the student to take the Commercial Driver's License exam.
 Call 281-756-3819.

-Welding - The 420 hour Job Training Certificate program offers a variety of courses designed to help students start or continue a career in welding.
-Closely adhering to the quality standards set forth by the American Welding Society and the American Society of Mechanical Engineers.
+Welding - This 420 hour Job Training Certificate offers a variety of courses designed to help students start or continue a career in welding.
+The program adheres to the quality standards set forth by the American Welding Society and the American Society of Mechanical Engineers.
 Call 281-756-3671.